Cry of Pugad Lawin: Propaganda Movements and other Peaceful Campaign for Reforms

-Jose P. Rizal's Exile in Dapitan
+José Rizal's exile in Dapitan

 On June 26, 1892, very excitement was caused among the Filipinos.
 His popularity feared the Spaniards, and as they noticed his every move - all houses where he had been were searched and the Filipinos seen in his company were suspected.
 As he had planned, on July 3, 1892 he founded the La Liga Filipina in the house of Doroteo Ongjunco in Tondo, Manila.
-Four days after the civic organization's foundation, Jose Rizal was arrested by the Spanish authorities on four grounds: First, he published anti-Catholic and anti-friar books and articles.
+Four days after the civic organization's foundation, José Rizal was arrested by the Spanish authorities on four grounds: First, he published anti-Catholic and anti-friar books and articles.
 Second, having in possession a bundle of handbills, the Pobres Frailes, in which violates the advocacies of the Spanish orders.
-Third for dedicating his novel, El Filibusterismo to the three “traitors” (Gomez, Burgos and Zamora) and for giving a highlight to the novel's title page that “the only salvation for the Philippines was separation from Spain".
+Third for dedicating his novel, El filibusterismo to the three “traitors” (Gómez, Burgos and Zamora) and for giving a highlight to the novel's title page that “the only salvation for the Philippines was separation from Spain".
 And last, had a simply criticizing the religion and aiming for its exclusion from the Filipino culture.

 Foundation and the Discovery of the Katipunan

 After the disbandment of the La Liga FILIPINA, some of its former members, spearheaded by Andres Bonifacio established the Katipunan, with its goal of independence from Spain.
 The Katipunan led by Andres Bonifacio started the revolution preceded by the Cry of Balintawak.

 The KKK was revealed by Father Mariano Gil who was disgusted over the governor's attitude, next ran to the military governor of Manila, General Echaluce, and revealed what he knew about the Katipunan.
 But Echaluce, did not believe him, instead he took precautions to make Manila safe from any disturbances.
 At almost the same time, an unfortunate incident happened between two Katipuneros that are working in the Spanish-owned Diario de Manila.
 Apolonio de la Cruz and Teodoro Patiño had a misunderstanding, and Patiño took his revenge to Apolonio by revealing the secrets of the society to his sister, Honoria.
 The latter was reported to have cried.
 The madre portera, Sor Teresa, suggested that Teodoro Patiño tell all he knew to Father Mariano.
-The afternoon of August 19, Patiño told Father Mariano of what he knew about the secret society.
+The afternoon of August 19, 1896, Patiño told Father Mariano of what he knew about the secret society.
 The friar immediately hurried to the printing shop, Diario de Manila and searched the premises for hidden proofs of the existence of the Katipunan with the accompaniment of the owner of the periodical.
 The lithographic stone used to print the Katipunan receipts was found and when it was shown to Patiño, he confirmed that it was true.
 At midnight, the locker of Policarpio Turla, whose signature appeared on the receipts, was forced open and the rules of the society and other pertinent documents were found.
 These proofs were turned over to the police and were now convinced to the existence of a vast underground society whose purpose was to overthrow Spanish sovereignty in the Philippines.